timescale/helm-charts/charts/timescaledb-single/admin-guide.md

 #### Credentials

-This Secret should contain the EVN vars that will influence Patroni.
+This Secret should contain the ENV vars that will influence Patroni.
 It should at least contain the passwords for the 3 different database users this chart creates: postgres (superuser), admin, and standby (replication).
 For example, the data of the secret can be:
   ```yaml
   data:
     PATRONI_SUPERUSER_PASSWORD=base64-encoded-strong-pass